 - Please takes notes and include who you spoke to and the outcome of the call.
 Please also note if any follow up needs to be done.

-- Erin Hearn, working with Unchained At Last, email@example.com is available for followup.
+- Becca Clair, with Unchained at Last, is available for additional support: email@example.com

 - Learn more about our partners, Unchained at Last and Tahirih Justice Center, in the fight against child marriage

-- JPus ran a webinar with Tahirih Justice Center for marriage officiants about child and forced marriage.
+- Take JPus’ training for marriage officiants about child and forced marriage.
 It is available here.

 - See JPus testimony and activity to end child marriage in Massachusetts.